Data Contracts for Power Users

 • Facts: fact_reviews, fact_review_versions

-• Employee Recognition (Mentions): Detects employees mentioned in reviews and tracks reward status.
+• Employee Recognition (Mentions): Detects employees mentioned in reviews and tracks manual review status.

 • Fact: fact_employee_mentions